What Is The Best Truck Camper?

 Bigfoot Industries has come out with a model that is a premium fiberglass truck camper.

-The price tag has a big premium, and buyers will want to know if they get that bang for their buck.
+The price tag is high, and buyers will want to know if they are getting the most bang for their buck.

-The biggest benefit you’re getting from that premium price is the durability.
-The fiberglass construction is an amazing way to build a camper that needs to hold up for years and years into the future – very important if you’re going to make a big investment.
+The biggest benefit of that premium price is durability.
+Fiberglass construction is an amazing way to build a camper that will last for years and years—very important if you make a big investment.

-The windows in the back are going to draw a lot of attention right away – especially if you’re looking out to something beautiful (or even if you’re looking into the model from the lot).
+The windows in the back will immediately draw attention, especially if you’re looking for something beautiful (or even into the model from the lot).

 Speaking of windows, the large dry bath also has a window!
-The shower stall is a molded fiberglass model and the quality in that dry bath area is apparent.
+The shower stall is a molded fiberglass model, and the quality of that dry bath area is apparent.

-Storage is always the main concern, and the Bigfoot passes this test with ease.
-There are tons of places for storage in this model & customers should feel at ease when thinking about if they’ll have room for all that fun stuff they need to bring along on trips.
+Storage is always the main concern, and Bigfoot easily passes this test.
+This model has many storage places, and customers should feel at ease when thinking about whether they’ll have room for all that fun stuff they need to bring along on trips.

-All of the tank areas are attended to with a lot of care – kind of a Bigfoot hallmark at this point.
+All the tank areas are attended to with great care – a Bigfoot hallmark.

 Pros: